azadbolour/boardgame/scala-server/README.md

 - Connect to real dictionary.

-- Read your for comprehension writeup and tutorial.

-- Describe how the route dsl actually works - what are the methods, and what are implicit parameters and where do they come from.

-- Understand and document basic slick model of actions.
+- Document basic slick model of actions.

-- Add end paths and tests for extraneous path elements.

-- Database migration.
-Later.

 - Add play table.

-- tray - find a word without constraints based on tray - that is the initial play by the machine.
-Randomly choose who plays first.

-  Initial word by player is also unconstrained - except it has to be cover the center.

 - config db should give the default dev test and prod databases todo - later - best practices for config - reference vs application

-- Add end path to all legitimate paths so exclude extraneous trailing path segments.

 - Parallel execution of tests.
 Later.

-- Better API structure - all calls should return: Either[GameError, Result].
-  But needs to be done in Servant as well.

 - What to do with fatal exception in a web server?
   Need to research for later.
 For now let the framework handle it.
   Also if any regular exception escapes the Try just let the framework handle it for simplicity.

-- Should the end point layer call on services asynchronously?
-Is there a special way of doing that in Akka Http?
+- Should the controller call on services asynchronously?

 - Linux dictionary: